Designing for People, Sports and Vitality (DfPSV)

 Recent developments in sensor technology, data analytics and data representation have made it possible to, unobtrusively, measure physical activities for large groups of people, if necessary or required on a 24/7 basis.
 This information can be used to

-b) Indicate the possible consequences this may have on their (future) health
+- Indicate the possible consequences this may have on their (future) behaviors and health

-The three courses in this learning line have one central theme: how to design personalized and data-intense products that support individual recreational sporters in both the motivational as well as in the physical aspects of enjoying their sport.
-It consists of three, closely connected, courses:
+The three courses in this learning line have one central theme: how to design personalized and data-intense products that support individual people in both the motivational as well as in the physical aspects of enjoying their sport and/or physical activity.
+It consists of three, closely connected, courses with a clear focus:

-- Possibilities to acquire and represent data from/to these sporters
+- Possibilities to acquire and represent data from/to these people

-- Using the above to design and test an actual system that can be used by these sporters.
+- Using the above to design and test an actual system in real life conditions that can be used by these people.

 In this USE learning line students will acquire and use the following knowledge and skills:

-- Insight in (leisure time) sports, physical activity and vitality as well as in the underlying motivational principles (sociology & psychology) and apply this insight in actual design principles that can be used in this field.
+- Insight in (leisure time) sports, physical activity and vitality as well as in the underlying motivational principles (sociology & psychology) and apply this insight to take a position (and envision the future) regarding the role of technology hereby.

 - Insight in- and actual use application of- recent developments in unobtrusive data acquisition and visualization /representation through embodied sensors and actuators (engineering) as well as in the corresponding methods for data analysis (data science)